kizu/kizu.ru/_posts/en/fun/2013-04-30-rotated-text.md

         }
     {:.language-css}

-    Here we make our element to be inline-block (that’s not critical, the block display would work too, but inline-block is often handier), then we remove all the extra things by overflow (we would need this later) and make the width to the current elements’ height — the mentioned assumption (and `line-height` is placed here as an example of what defines the blocks’ height).
+    Here we make our element to be inline-block (that’s not critical, the block display would work too, but inline-block is often handier), then we remove all the extra things using overflow (we would need this later) and set the width to the current elements’ height — the mentioned assumption (and `line-height` is placed here as an example of what defines the blocks’ height).

-3. Then we make an inner element to be inline-block too, so its width would be collapsed to its content.
+3. Then we make the inner element to be inline-block too, so its width would be collapsed to its content.
 After this we make it have `white-space:nowrap`, so nothing would wrap (because of the fixed width in the previous step), and then we actually rotate the block from the left top corner using `transform-origin` (for readability the transform properties are given without proper prefixes):

         .rotated-text__inner {
             display: inline-block;